TOMToolkit/tom_base/docs/introduction/tomarchitecture.rst

 them the ability to integrate new dataservices with the toolkit.
 Currently, there are modules available for `Lasair <https://lasair.roe.ac.uk>`_, `ANTARES <https://antares.noirlab.edu/loci>`_, `SCOUT <https://cneos.jpl.nasa.gov/scout/intro.html>`_, and others, with more planned for the future.
+See :doc:`TOM Plugins </api/plugins>` for a full list.

 TOM Setup and TOM Common
 ------------------------